peterkelly/Texpad-API/Readme.md

     SomeObject *obj = [[SomeObject alloc] …
     [TPAPIManager sharedManager].delgate = obj;

 Please note that when the delegate is nil, TPAPIManager will queue any returned requests, so that they are not lost.
-They will be delivered when the delegate is set for the first time.
+They will be delivered when the delegate is set to a non-nil value for the first time.

-This is done because although very unlikely, there is no guarantee once an application goes out of focus, that iOS will not decide to terminate it.
-Whilst typesetting your application will briefly be out of focus.
-In the unlikely case that iOS runs out of memory and terminates your application this guarantees that any pending typeset requests will not be lost.
+This is done because although very unlikely, there is no guarantee that once an application goes out of focus, iOS will not decide to terminate it.
+Whilst typesetting a document, your application will briefly be out of focus, so in the unlikely case that iOS runs out of memory and terminates your application this structure guarantees that any pending typeset requests will not be lost.

-####### Check that Texpad is installed
+###### Check that Texpad is installed

-You can verify whether Texpad is installed or not by calling typesetterPresent on this shared object
+You can verify whether Texpad is installed or not by calling typesetterPresent on the shared manager object object.

     if ([[TPAPIManager sharedManager] typesetterPresent]) {
         // action if API found